Lawrence Wetherby: 1956 U.S. Senate bid

+State senator 1966–70

-After this defeat, Wetherby moved to Franklin County and secured a position at Brighton Engineering with help from his old primary opponent, Bill May.
-From 1964 to 1966, he was a delegate to an assembly charged with revising the state constitution.
-In 1965, May backed Wetherby in his campaign for the Kentucky Senate.
-He won the election, defeating the candidate favored by Chandler, and was chosen president of that body from 1966 to 1968.
-He was so effective in this position that the state's 1966 budget was debated for only ten days before passing by a vote of 31–5 in virtually the same form as it was presented.
+After this defeat, Wetherby moved to the state capital of Frankfort and secured a position at Brighton Engineering, owned by his former foe, Bill May.
+From 1964 to 1966, he and other ex-governors served in the legislatively created Constitution Revision Assembly, which proposed a new state constitution, chaired by Clements.
+In 1965, May backed Wetherby in his campaign for a four-year term in the state Senate.
+He won the election, defeating the candidate favored by Chandler, and was one of seven primary candidates who unseated senators aligned with Lt.
+Gov. Harry Lee Waterfield, a factional foe of Gov. Edward "Ned" Breathitt.
+That gave Breathitt a working majority, and senators elected Wetherby president pro tem.
+The state's budget was debated for only 10 days before passing by a vote of 31–5 in virtually the same form as it was presented.

+Death

-After his service in the state senate, Wetherby returned to Brighton Engineering, where he eventually became a vice-president.
-Wetherby died on March 27, 1994 of complications from a broken hip.
+After his service in the state Senate, Wetherby returned to Brighton, where he became a vice-president.
+He died March 27, 1994, of complications from a broken hip.
 He is buried at the Frankfort Cemetery.
-The administration building at Western Kentucky University and a gymnasium at Morehead State University were named in his honor.
+The administration building at Western Kentucky University and a gymnasium at Morehead State University are named in his honor.
+A statue of Wetherby was dedicated at Middletown City Hall in 2014.